-POTENTIAL RISKS IN RELATION TO WITHDRAWAL OF THE UK FROM EU'S MEMBERSHIP ("BREXIT")
+POTENTIAL RISKS IN RELATION TO WITHDRAWAL OF THE UK FROM EUROPEAN UNION'S MEMBERSHIP ("BREXIT")

-On 23rd June, 2016, the UK voted to leave the EU, resulting immediately in financial market volatility and a significant fall in the value of the British pound.
-Although the UK Government and the EU have reached an agreement on certain aspects in the negotiations of Brexit, various issues are still being further negotiated.
-Nevertheless, Brexit has created significant uncertainty about the future relationship between the UK and EU, including with respect to the laws and regulations that will apply as the UK determines which EU-derived laws to replace or replicate in the event of a withdrawal.
+The UK voted in 2016 to leave the European Union ("EU"), resulting immediately in financial market volatility and a significant fall in the value of the British pound.
+The recent change of Prime Minister of the UK has increased uncertainty over the outcome in the ongoing negotiation between the UK Government and the EU in a possible agreement for Brexit and the resulting impact.
+In any event, Brexit has created significant uncertainty about the future relationship between the UK and EU, including with respect to the laws and regulations that will apply as the UK determines which EU-derived laws to replace or replicate in the event of a withdrawal.
 These developments, or the perception that any of them could occur, has had a material adverse effect on global economic conditions and the stability of global financial markets.